Are you thinking about starting a blog? Then you need to consider these things before starting a blog.

-Now think about whether this is just a phase or are you serious about it?
-Do you want to work on it as a side hustle or take a full-time role in this?
-If you are going full time, then what about your finances?
-Do you have the budget to allocate to a paid resource?
-Because starting a blog is donning many hats like content creation, graphic design, promotion, selling, maintaining work-life balance and more.
+Now think about whether this is just a phase or if you are serious about it.
+Do you want to work on it as a side hustle or take on a full-time role in it?
+If you are going full-time, then what about your finances?
+Do you have the budget to allocate a paid resource?
+Starting a blog means donning many hats, like content creation, graphic design, promotion, selling, maintaining a work-life balance, and more.

-Then ask do you have enough to sustain for 6 months.
-Because 6 months is the minimum you will need to establish your blog and business before you start to see some reach.
-Yes, some people achieve it sooner, but then that all depends on your strategy and work style.
+Then ask if you have enough to sustain yourself for six months.
+Because six months is the minimum you will need to establish your blog and business before you start to see some reach, some people achieve it sooner, but then that all depends on your strategy and work style.

 What platforms will you work on – is your audience on that platform?

-There are a lot of different platforms for different industries and sectors?
-YouTube is for video creators, Pinterest is for blogging reach and traffic, Instagram and Facebook are visual platforms.
-Think and research about where your ideal customers (people you want to target hang out) are and focus on that.
-Be active on 2-3 platforms at the most.
+There are a lot of different platforms for different industries and sectors.
+YouTube is for video creators, Pinterest is for blogging reach and traffic, and Instagram and Facebook are visual platforms.
+Think and do research about where your ideal customers (people you want to target) hang out and focus on that.
+Be active on 2–3 platforms at the most.

-There is more to starting a blog, but this is the beginning of the start.
-Take some time out and start writing or thinking about all the things that are in the article and only after that take the step of starting a blog.
+There is more to starting a blog, but this is the beginning.
+Take some time out and start writing or thinking about all the things that are in the article, and only after that should you take the step of starting a blog.

 If you just start without any research or strategy, then that is just spending extra time on things you should not be doing because once you start, your sole focus should be on growing and establishing yourself as an authority.